SubbalakshmiC/CCNA-1/CCNA_Sam.md

 * This layer is also responsible for compression, encryption, and ensuring that the character code set can be interpreted on the other side of the connection.

     ##### Session
-* Port numbers are present in both sending and recieving capacities. e.g. Internet requests will be sent to port 80, but will be recieved on veryiong port numbers dependant on my Session ID
+* Port numbers are present in both sending and recieving capacities. e.g. Internet requests will be sent to port 80, but will be recieved on veryiong port numbers dependant on my Session ID.
 * Responsible for:
 	* session establishment,
 	* maintenance